kanopi/wp-launch-checklist/readme.txt

 When launching your site there are usually a series of things you do before you "go live" to validate your site is ready to go.
 This plugin provides an interface for managing that checklist through the Wordpress UI.

+The plugin integrates with [The A11Y Project](https://github.com/a11yproject/a11yproject.com) and will pull a list of current accessibility tests to check against.
+The way to add those extra items is through the settings page for the plugin.

 == Frequently Asked Questions ==

 = I have an issue, where can I submit it? =